-- 42 companies' efforts to measure product lifecycle GHG emissions. - 43 Moreover, when a company publicly discloses emissions-related

-- and incorporate addressing GHG impacts as an integral part of its overall sustainability strategy.
-Public reporting provides impetus to - 47 management to go beyond measurement and begin looking for - 48 opportunities to reduce emissions along the supply chain.
-This has the - 49 potential to bring increased positive media attention to the company50 and its products.

-This standard provides an overarching framework for reporting of GHG
+- 32 companies' efforts to measure product lifecycle GHG emissions. - 33 Moreover, when a company publicly discloses emissions-related - 34 information, it is more likely to take steps to reduce these emissions - and incorporate addressing GHG impacts as an integral part of its overall sustainability strategy.
+Public reporting provides impetus to - 36 overall sustainability strategy.
+Public reporting provides impetus t 37 management to go beyond measurement and begin looking for - opportunities to reduce emissions along the supply chain.
+This has the potential to bring increased positive media attention to the company - 40 and its products. - 41 This standard provides an overarching framework for reporting of GHG